How can you find the right publisher for your academic book?

 So, in this step, you will systematically research the presses on your long list.

-First, organize your Press Information Sheets from activity 2 in decreasing order of relevance.
-That is, start with the presses that came up multiple times in putting together your long list, and proceed in decreasing order of prevalence.
+First, organize the presses by order of relevance.
+That is, start by researching the presses that came up multiple times when you put together your long list, and proceed in decreasing order of prevalence.

 This will give you the greatest possible familiarity with what strong matches look like early on.